johnmtayag/Amazon-Recommender-System/README.md

 **Custom Isolation Forest Process:**
 * First get the minimum and maximum values of the two variables (here, PC1 and PC2)
+* Scale PC1 and PC2 to be in the range of 0-1 using Pyspark's MinMaxScaler
 * For each forest:
     * For each tree:
         * Pick two random points within the space and get the parameters of the line that connects them in standard form (Ax +  By + C = 0)